ipfs/roadmap/README.md

 - Publish a report on the results from adding the NPM Registry to IPFS.
 - Meet the scalability and performance needs to serve the Package Managers users.

-We will booting the Package Managers Working Group soon, meanwhile, check out [NPM on IPFS](https://github.com/ipfs-shipyard/npm-on-ipfs)& [GX](https://github.com/whyrusleeping/gx) to get a feel for what IPFS can contribute to Package Management.
+We will booting the Package Managers Working Group soon, meanwhile, check out [NPM on IPFS](https://github.com/ipfs-shipyard/npm-on-ipfs) & [GX](https://github.com/whyrusleeping/gx) to get a feel for what IPFS can contribute to Package Management.

 **3. Scale the IPFS Network**

 To support the continued growth of the IPFS Network, we plan to optimize our scalability and testing.
 - Deploy a P2P testbed for Distributed Protocols that enables us to spin up hundreds of thousands of nodes on demand and run tests on them.
 - IPFS has an opt-in Telemetry system so that tests can collect key data to understand the experiments.

 Our friends from libp2p will be playing the larger role into achieving this goal.
 If you are a Networks specialist and/or if you like scaling systems to serve hundreds of millions, join the conversation at [Bi-Weekly Call](https://github.com/libp2p/team-mgmt#bi-weekly-call) and learn more.

 **4. Create a platform that untangles the mysteries of developing a DApp**

 Support the explosion of the DApp ecosystem with underlying tooling, best practices, and community support.
 - Fully launch Peer Star (Peer Base) toolkit to support building Dapps that can run Online, Offline, and in Disjoint Networks.
 - Translate the Identity Manager RFC into code, a sandboxed way for Users to manage their DWeb Identity.
--   Support DApp security needs (API security, multi-tenancy, and secure broadcast updates)
+- Support DApp security needs (API security, multi-tenancy, and secure broadcast updates).
--   Create a guidebook/spec to popularize best practices to deal with unique UX challenges of the DWeb
+- Create a guidebook/spec to popularize best practices to deal with unique UX challenges of the DWeb.
 - Continue to contribute to the adoption of the DWeb in the WebPlatform (Brave, libdweb, IPFS companion), making it more accessible to users and Web Developers.

 The Dynamic Data & Capabilities WG is working full speed towards this.
 If you are passionate about building DApps and/or have field experience you would like to share, participate the [DDC Bi-weekly Sync.](https://github.com/ipfs/dynamic-data-and-capabilities#bi-weekly-sync)